Shadouw/tbSheena/README.md

 # tbSheena

-Sheena Is A Punk Rocker Bot
+Sheena Is A Punk Rocker Bot.
+She can be added to a group and answers with predefined phrases whenever she reads a word she knows.

 ## Talk to the BotFather to create a new bot